Fund of funds: Considerations

 Management fees for FOFs are typically higher than those on traditional investment funds because they include the management fees charged by the underlying funds.

 In its article on Funds of Funds, Investopedia notes that, "Historically, a fund of funds showed an expense figure that didn't always include the fees of the underlying funds.
 As of January 2007, the SEC began requiring that these fees be disclosed in a line called 'Acquired Fund Fees and Expenses' (AFFE)."

 After allocation of the levels of fees payable and taxation, returns on FOF investments will generally be lower than what single-manager funds can yield.
 However, some FOFs waive the second level of fees (the FOF fee) so that investors only pay the expenses of the underlying mutual funds.

 Pension funds, endowments and other institutions often invest in funds of hedge funds for part or all of their "alternative asset" programs, i.e., investments other than traditional stock and bond holdings.

 The due diligence and safety of investing in FOFs has come under question as a result of the Bernie Madoff investment scandal, where many FOFs put substantial investments into the scheme.
 It became clear that a motivation for this was the lack of fees by Madoff, which gave the illusion that the FOF was performing well.
 The due diligence of the FOFs apparently did not include asking why Madoff was not making this charge for his services.
-2008 and 2009 saw FOFs take a battering from investors and the media on all fronts from the hollow promises made by over-eager marketers to the strength (or lack) of their due diligence processes to those carefully explained and eminently justifiable extra layers of fees, all reaching their zenith with the Bernie Madoff fiasco.
+In 2008 and 2009, fund of funds were criticized by investors and the media over their fees and the quality of their due diligence, particularly after the Bernie Madoff fraud.

 These strategic and structural issues have caused fund-of-funds to become less and less popular.
-Nonetheless, fund-for-funds remain important in particular asset classes, including venture capital and for particular investors in order for them to be able to diversify their too low or too high level of assets under management appropriately.
+Nonetheless, fund-of-funds remain important in particular asset classes, including venture capital and for particular investors in order for them to be able to diversify their too low or too high level of assets under management appropriately.